doctorfree/Asciiville/README.md

 "[Adding and Viewing Art Galleries](Adding-Art-Galleries)" details a brief tutorial introduction to generating a new ASCII Art gallery and viewing it.

+Asciiville default galleries can be viewed using the interactive menus in the `asciiville` command.
+Select the *Ascii Art Slideshows* entry from the main menu, select the options you prefer (e.g. preferred terminal emulator and audio), and select the Ascii Art gallery you wish to view.

+Note that the `cool-retro-term` terminal emulator will not, by default, display the full height of the Ascii Art included in Asciiville as the font size is too large.
+To view Asciiville Ascii Art slideshows using `cool-retro-term`, first reduce the font scaling in the settings menu to about 0.5.
+All the other terminal emulators supported by default in Asciiville (`gnome-terminal`, `tilix`, and `xfce4-terminal`) are dynamically configured during slideshow presentations to scale font sizes so Ascii Art is displayed correctly.

 ### ASCII Art Tools

 The Asciiville Wiki article "[ASCII Art Tools](Tools-Ascii-Art)"